What do I do if my hot water heater is leaking from the top

 What can I do if my hot water heater is leaking from top?

-If you have general plumbing knowledge, try identifying where is the actual leak is happening.
+If you have general plumbing knowledge, try identifying where the actual leak is happening.
 But always disconnect any electrical supply or gas supply to the water heater.

 Can I repair leaks from top of the tank type water heaters?